mmarkdown/filter/README.md

-# Filter
+# Mmark Filter

-Filter is a markdown filter.
-It takes in a markdown file (possibly on standard input) and translate the input according to a bunch of filters (implemented as plugins).
+mmark-filter is a markdown filter.
+It takes in a markdown file (possibly on standard input) and translates the input according to a bunch of filters (implemented as plugins).

 ## Plugins

-Currently there are 4 plugins:
+Currently these plugins exist:

 *  noop, a plugin that does nothing.

-*  emph, a plugin that replaces `*emphasis*` with `XXemphasisXX`.
+*  emph, a plugin that replaces `*emphasis*` with `XXemphasisXX`, added mostly as an example.

 *  exec, a plugin the runs a command using the codeblock contents and replaces it with an image.